Overview of the Linked Files Report

-- Additional Linked Files contain sources that are outside of the selected files.
+- Additional Linked Files contains sources that are outside of the selected files.
 This tab is excluded if there aren’t any outside files.

 - Selected Files Names contains the files name and icon to indicate the file type.

 - Source Files lists all of the files that have source links, split into two categories: